divyanshsaxena21/Cat-v-dog-classification/README.md

 ## 3. Performance on Validation Dataset

-### Metrics

-- Accuracy: The model achieved an accuracy of [insert accuracy]%, indicating how well it classified images overall.
-- Precision: Measures the proportion of true positive predictions among all positive predictions made by the model.
-- Recall: Measures the proportion of actual positives that were correctly identified by the model.
-- F1-Score: Provides a balance between precision and recall, giving a single metric to evaluate the model’s performance.

 ### Results

-- Accuracy: The CNN model achieved an accuracy of [insert accuracy]%, reflecting its effectiveness in distinguishing between cats and dogs.
+- Accuracy: The CNN model is reflecting its effectiveness in distinguishing between cats and dogs.
-- Precision, Recall, and F1-Score: Detailed metrics reveal the model’s performance in finding and correctly predicting each class.

 ## 4. Conclusion